Feedback at work: how and why to create a feedback culture in the workplace

 Improves quality of work

-A feedback culture provides opportunities for employees to identify areas where they can improve their work practices or skill sets and address them quickly rather than waiting for a review which could be months away.
+A feedback culture provides opportunities for employees to identify areas where they can improve their work practices or skill sets and address them quickly rather than waiting for a performance review which could be months away.
 It also shows them when they are doing something right, so it reinforces the behaviours that the organisation wants to encourage.

 Personal development